mobilesec/DAC-from-EQS/README.md

 This implementation has not been audited and is not ready for a productive use.
 The library is provided for research-purpose only and is still not meant to be used in production.

 #  Getting started
 Library is built on top of [petlib](https://github.com/gdanezis/petlib) and [bplib ](https://github.com/gdanezis/bplib).
-To install the development dependencies run
+To install the development dependencies run the following commands inside the cloned repository:

 1. Install nix with the required experimental features from determinate systems